 Rotavirus disease poses a serious threat to the health of young children in the Palestinian Territories due to the high rates of poverty and the destruction of water and sewer infrastructure caused by the recent conflict in Gaza.

-In addition to providing the rotavirus vaccine over the course of the next three years, the RVF is providing training for local health care workers, who are the sole implementers of the program, as well as monitor program implementation and ensure that the Palestinian MOH finances the program in full following the completion of the RVF’s direct involvement in 2019.
+In addition to providing the rotavirus vaccine over the course of three years, the RVF is providing ongoing training to local health care workers, who are the sole implementers of the program.
+RVF reps are monitoring program implementation and working with the Palestinian MOH to ensure the inclusion of the program in the national health budget following the completion of the RVF’s direct assistance in 2019.

-This initiative is made possible by generous funding from USAID, the Red Crescent of the UAE, with additional support from the Arab Fund for Economic and Social Development, and operational support from UNRWA, the UN Agency serving Palestinian refugees.
+This initiative is made possible by generous funding from the Red Crescent of the UAE and USAID, with additional support from the Arab Fund for Economic and Social Development, and operational support from UNRWA, the UN Agency serving Palestinian refugees.

 Read more about RVF’s work in the West Bank and Gaza here